Trepan-Debuggers/python2-trepan/docs/commands/set/style.rst

 Set the pygments style in to use in formatting text for a 256-color terminal.
-Note: if your terminal doesn't support 256 colors, you may be better off using `--highlght=plain` or `--highlight=dark` instead.
+Note: if your terminal doesn't support 256 colors, you may be better off using `--highlight=plain` or `--highlight=dark` instead.
 To turn off styles use `set style none`.

-Giving an invalid name will list all available pygments styles.
+To list the avialable pygments styles inside the debugger, use command completion on `set style`.
+Or Give an invalid name, and a list of the available pygments styles also shown.

 Examples:
 +++++++++